Awards

 - G.V.
 Erickson Award: The G.V.
 Erickson Award is given to a member of the School Administrators of Montana who has made the greatest contribution to the betterment of education in Montana; something that G.V. did throughout his career.
 This is the most honored award a Montana school administrator Montana can receive.

-- Erdie Memorial Scholarship: A Dr. Jay Erdie Memorial Mentor Scholarship in the amount of $1000 will be awarded annually to a deserving educator.
+- Erdie Memorial Scholarship: A Dr. Jay Erdie Memorial Mentor Scholarship for $1000 will be awarded annually to a deserving educator.
 The purpose of the scholarship is to train and mentor new Montana school administrators.
 The scholarship will be awarded to a school administration candidate who plans to begin and/or complete his/her administrative credentials and intends to work in a Montana school district.
 Once the candidate has secured a position and notified the SAM office, a trained mentor will be provided through the SAM Leaders Professional Learning Program to assist during his/her first year on the job.

 - MASS/AASA Superintendent of the Year